Result of Federal Lottery 5623 on Saturday (12/18/21)

 How do you know if the Federal ticket has won?

 The player holding the ticket with the same combination of numbers from one of the five drawings of the result of the Federal Lottery Contest 5623 wins one of the main prizes.
-But for those who are not that lucky, you can still win if you get it right:
+But for those who aren’t that lucky, you can still win if you get it right:

 - One of the five numbers drawn for the main prizes or the unit of the first prize;